• Heritage Christian Jan 2024

 Lexington County Public Library Summer Reading Program

 The Lexington County Library’s summer reading program offers programs for kids and all ages, even adults!
-This year’s theme is “All Together Now” and begins June 1, 2023.
-This theme will focus on friendship, unity, and spreading kindness throughout our community.
+This year’s theme is “Color Our World” and begins May 30, 2025.
+This theme will focus on a journey of art and creativity.
+Find beauty in the unexpected places on your reading adventure this summer!
 There will be several summer reading kick-off parties around Lexington beginning on June 1:

 • Pelion Branch Library from 10 am – 12 pm